 - Announce your Event

-- Under “CREATE” on the left side of your Facebook Home Page, select “Event.”
+- Under “Explore” on the left side of your Facebook Home Page, select “Events.”

 - Be sure to change the heading to PUBLIC EVENT, so that your page will be visible to everyone.